henrik42/solo/readme.md

 This is a Clojure https://clojure.org/ / ClojureScript https://clojurescript.org/ tutorial.

-We will build an application (_Solo_) that lets you control log4j [1] log-levels at runtime (for reasons I'm still using the old log4j 1.2). _Solo_ has a browser-based frontend (ClojureScript/JavaScript) and a backend running in the JVM (Clojure).
+We will build an application (_Solo_ [1]) that lets you control log4j [2] log-levels at runtime. _Solo_ has a browser-based frontend (ClojureScript/JavaScript) and a backend running in the JVM (Clojure).

-You can _mix_ _Solo's_ backend with other JVM-applications (I'm targeting Java applications running in JBoss and Websphere) so that you can change logging configuration at runtime which is a nice feature for test, QA and production (many logging libraries and JEE servers support JMX [2] for this use-case [3], IBM Websphere has dynamic control over logging built in).
+You can _mix_ _Solo's_ backend with other JVM-applications (I'm targeting Java applications running in Wildfly/JBoss and Websphere) so that you can change logging configuration at runtime which is a nice feature for test, QA and production (many logging libraries and JEE servers support JMX [3] for this use-case [4], IBM Websphere has dynamic control over logging built in).

 This tutorial is ment as a starter for people with little Clojure